Heaters Heaters — Can Salt Water Pools Be Heated? Complete Heating Guide

 Heating Options for Salt Water Pool Systems - Compatibility Issues?

-I'm evaluating heating solutions for my salt water pool and need technical clarity on system compatibility.
+Halfway through summer my salt water pool heater works perfectly when it's below 80 degrees outside, but shuts down completely once temperatures hit the mid-80s.
 My current setup uses a standard salt water chlorine generator, and I'm concerned about potential interference or operational conflicts when adding a heating system.

 Specifically, I need to understand which heating methods work effectively with salt water systems - whether gas, electric, heat pump, or solar options present any technical limitations.
 Are there material compatibility requirements I should consider, particularly regarding corrosion resistance with the salt water chemistry?